-Driving on Italy’s roads has become increasingly challenging for foreign residents.
-Brits now have to re-sit their Italian driving test after Brexit – just as other third country nationals do – and reformed Italian laws have put the brakes on vehicles registered abroad being driven in Italy.
+Driving on Italy’s roads has become increasingly challenging for foreign residents as recently reformed Italian laws have put the brakes on vehicles registered abroad being driven in Italy.

 The Highway Code states: “It is forbidden for anyone who has resided in Italy for more than 60 days to drive a vehicle registered abroad.”

 So that means if you move to Italy with your car, you have to register it with Italian licence plates within two months of obtaining your residency in Italy.
 If you don’t, your car could be impounded.